 Halitosis Causes, Symptoms and Treatment Guide

 This in-depth guide covers the signs and symptoms of halitosis as well as practical solutions to eliminate its root cause.

 Halitosis affects millions of Americans every year.
-Despite having an effective oral hygiene regimen, many people are prone to overgrowths of protein-eating bacteria that cause bad breath halitosis.
+Despite having an effective oral hygiene regimen, many people are prone to overgrowths of protein-eating bacteria that cause halitosis.
 In extreme cases, bad breath can also be a sign of underlying health conditions.
 However, these cases are rare and most individuals with halitosis are generally in good health.
-With the proper tools and medicated products, anyone can control this common health condition.
+With the proper tools and speciality products, anyone can control this common health condition.